All The Things you Probably Won't be Told about The Yorkshire Terrier!

 The Yorkshire Terrier, developed as a working farm dog, is not deliberately misbehaving with barking, toilet and separation issues.

-His acting out frustration is the inability to figure out how to fit into our world - and often his owner's frustration in not being able to teach their Yorkshire Terrier basic house manners.
+His acting out frustration is the inability to figure out how to fit into our world - and often his owners’ frustration in not being able to teach their new pup basic house manners.

 It doesn't have to be a battle!
-Simply look at it from the view of Teacup Yorkies.
+Simply look at it from the dog’s point of view.

 You're trapped, alone and bored - can bark, chew or try to get out and find the leader.